KivalEvan/BeatSaber-JSMap/README.md

 **Deno related:** if you are having issue of not being able to retrieve module on import, then reload or cache the module to fix it.
 To reload or cache the module, run `deno cache --reload yourscriptpath.ts` and restart Deno server if necessary.
 If it still does not work, change to a different workspace.
+Deno by nature caches the module upon first execution, and will never be updated after.
+This mean you can continue working on the script regardless of connection and will not break the existing code regardless of newly released update until explicitly updating it via `--reload` flag or URL version change.

 ## Contributing